 Campbell held the additional title of Online Communications Director from August 2006 through April 2011, a period that saw exponential growth with the school's official athletics website, OleMissSports.com.
 Traffic jumped 117 percent in unique visitors from his first season on the job to 2009-10.

 Including the site's most recent overhaul in 2012, Campbell has served as project manager on five redesigns of OleMissSports.com and overseen the transition to two different web providers.
-He also expanded Ole Miss' new media efforts in 2009 with a rapidly-growing social platform, which includes facebook, twitter and blog.
+He also expanded Ole Miss' new media efforts in 2009 with a social platform, which includes facebook, twitter and blog.

 Before his arrival at Ole Miss, Campbell held the position of Assistant Sports Information Director at the University of Evansville for the 1998-99 season.
 With the Purple Aces, he worked as the primary media contact for nine varsity sports, including baseball.